MEMBER ALERT: AOPA is closed today, March 5, due to inclement weather. We will reopen March 6 at 8:30 a.m. Eastern.

 According to the peptic ulcer protocol contained in the FAA's Guide for Aviation Medical Examiners, persons who have had an active ulcer must show at least three months of stability without symptoms.
 If the ulcer involved bleeding, six months of stability is needed.
 Evidence of healing must be verified by a report from the treating physician that includes:

-The cause of the sphincter weakness isn't fully understood.
-However, certain medications, foods, and medical conditions add to the problem.
+The cause of the sphincter weakness isn't fully understood, but certain medications, foods, and medical conditions add to the problem.
 The treatment for GERD ranges from life-style changes, weight reduction, medication, and, in severe cases, surgery.

-The most commonly prescribed medications include Tagamet, Zantac, Pepcid, Axid, Prilosec, Aciphex, and Nexium.
-The FAA allows all these.
-At the time of your medical application renewal, you will need a current status letter from your treating physician summarizing the medication history, the dosage, frequency, and absence of side effects.
+The FAA allows the use of the most commonly prescribed medications, such as Tagamet, Zantac, Pepcid, Axid, Prilosec, Aciphex, and Nexium.
+At the time of your medical application renewal, you will need a current status letter from your treating physician summarizing the medication usage history, the dosage, frequency, and absence of side effects.
 If surgery is necessary, complete hospital records along with a current status report will be necessary.